 What is an Annual Bid Bond?

 The annual bid bond guarantee is still the same as a regular bid bond.
 Should the contractor have the winning bid, the Obligee will expect that contractor to enter into a contract and provide a performance bond and payment bond.
-If the contractor cannot or will not, a claim can then be made on the annual bid bond.
+If the contractor cannot or will not, a claim can then be made on the bid bond.
+You can read more about bid bond claims here.

 How About Biennial Bid Bonds?